KonradHoeffner/tempoguide/index.md

 * 4 Wasteland

 * 2 Hydroblast
-* 1 Force of Negation
+* 2 Force of Negation
-* 4 Consign to Memory
+* 3 Consign to Memory
-* 2 Surgical Extraction
+* 1 Mystical Dispute
+* 1 Nihil Spellbomb
 * 2 Barrowgoyf
 * 1 Orcish Bowmasters
 * 2 Sheoldred’s Edict
 * 1 Engineered Explosives

+Disclaimer: It focuses on beating fair blue and disrespects graveyard decks.
+If you are not comfortable with hoping to dodge Oops, Dredge and new Reanimator builds, you could remove the 4th Bowmaster from the sideboard and play a Surgical Extraction instead.

 ### Updates

+#### 2025-11-26
+Updating the stock list for EW 25.

 #### 2025-11-19
 Finally updating the guide after the recent bannings of Entomb and Nadu.